Exactly as the title says — this is an easy, no-fail guide to indoor seed starting.

-Within a couple of days or a couple of weeks, the seedlings will start to emerge.
-They’ll look like they’re wearing little seed hats.
+Within a couple of days to a couple of weeks, the seeds will germinate.
+As your seedlings start to emerge, some of them will look like they’re wearing little seed hats.

-Now, they need light.
-Remove the clear dome or plastic wrap, and move the seedlings to a sunny spot in your house, such as a south-facing window.
-Continue to keep the mix moist, but not waterlogged.
+At this stage, the newly germinated seedlings need light.
+Remove the humidity dome or plastic wrap, and move the seedlings to the sunniest spot in your house (preferably a south-facing window).

-After your seedlings develop their “true set” of leaves, they are ready to be transplanted.8
+After your seedlings develop their first “true set” of leaves, they are ready to be transplanted.8

 At this stage, you can lightly drench the potting mix using a diluted solution of compost tea or all-purpose fertilizer.
 Keep it simple, keep it organic, and don’t obsess too much over the nutrients.9

-Give the seedling plenty of sunlight each day (at least 12 hours is ideal) to avoid the “leggy” look.10
+Give the seedling plenty of sunlight each day (at least 12 to 16 hours is optimal for most vegetable seedlings) to avoid the “leggy” look.
+(Learn how to fix leggy seedlings if this is happening to you.)10

-You can start to harden off the seedling11 by moving it outside under diffused light for a few hours and bringing it back inside each night.
-Over the next week, move it from diffused sun to full sun, and for longer periods of time, until it’s finally kept outside all night.
+Over the next week, move it from diffused sun to partial sun to full sun, and for longer periods of time, until it’s finally kept outside all night.

 And then, in a couple of months, you can enjoy the fruits (and veggies) of your loving labor!

 1 This seems obvious, but laziness gets the best of us.
-Clean pots are key.
-That dirt from last season, or the leftover soil in the nursery container you brought home, may house weed seeds and bad bacteria.
-Cleanliness keeps damping off at bay (an untreatable fungal disease that causes seedlings to suddenly keel over and die at the soil line).
-The simplest prevention is to just swish your pots in hot water and a little soap. back
+Clean pots are key and help keep damping off at bay (an untreatable fungal disease that causes seedlings to suddenly keel over and die at the soil line).

-6 I like to put my seed trays next to my wall heater.
+6 I like to put my seed trays next to my heating vent on the floor.
 Some gardening guides suggest placing your tray on top of a refrigerator, but most appliances these days are energy-efficient and do not give off much heat. back

 7 Too much water will make the seeds rot.
 If your makeshift greenhouse is looking a bit too wet inside, remove the cover or plastic wrap for a few hours during the warmest part of the day to allow air circulation.
 Mold is no good for seeds, either. back